-The library- Junior/Senior
+The library in the Centenary Centre - Junior/Senior

-Utilised as an additional space for small group work.
+Utilised as an additional space for small group work with accessible work stations outside all classrooms.

 School Admission Policy with regard to SEND

 Sevenoaks Prep is firmly committed to inclusivity and treating each child as an individual.
 However, parents of children with known SEND are encouraged to discuss their child's requirements with the school prior to admission to ensure that appropriate provision is made on their 'taster' day.